apigee/istio-mixer-adapter/README.md

     curl http://${GATEWAY_URL}/hello -H "x-api-key: {your consumer key}"

 This call should now be successful.
+Your authentication policy works!

 ### Quota: Check your quota (unreleased: nightly build only)